-The council will actively seek to retain sites classified as Category A sites in their entirety, for B1, B2 and B8 employment uses.
+The Borough Council will seek to retain sites classified as Category A sites in their entirety, for B1, B2 and B8 employment uses.

 The development of non B class uses in Category A sites will only be allowed in exceptional circumstances.
 Proposals must demonstrate that they would not have a significant adverse impact on surrounding employment uses.